 - Long Etched

-Rounded (Common throughout Europe)
+“Rounded” (Common throughout Europe)

-As you can see its hard from the front to tell an etched apart from a rounded as the sides are usually hidden, it also has right angled corners that attach to the cardback and has roughly the same dimensions/overall look as the etched.
+As you can see, its quite hard from the front to tell an etched bubble from a rounded bubble as the sides are usually hidden.
+The rounded bubble also has right angled corners that attach to the cardback and has roughly the same dimensions/overall look as the etched.

-PBP Bubbles (Hard to find outside of Spain)
+PBP Bubbles (Exclusive to Spain)